vivek-v-rao/GARCH-variants/README.md

 # GARCH variants

-`xgarch_skew_data.py` is a command-line tool for fitting a large menu of GARCH-family volatility models to historical price data.
-It automates return computation, multiple model estimations (both custom implementations and `arch`-package models), information-criterion comparisons, and reporting of diagnostics such as standardized residual stats, conditional standard deviations, and correlation matrices.
+`xgarch_skew_data.py` is a command-line tool for fitting a large menu of GARCH-family volatility models to historical prices for multiple assets.
+It automates multiple model estimations (both custom implementations and `arch`-package models), information-criterion comparisons, and reporting of diagnostics such as standardized residual stats, conditional standard deviations, and correlation matrices.

 ## Features
 - Supports an extensive list of models: GARCH, EGARCH, asymmetric GARCH models such as NAGARCH and GJR GARCH, IGARCH, and a constant-volatility benchmark.
 Most are from the [arch](https://pypi.org/project/arch/) package but a few such as NAGARCH are hand coded.